rafaelfernandezgis/intersectionCircleLine/README.md

 - Cr: _radius of the circle_

 If the line crosses the circle, then you'll get both intersection points in F and G.

+You can find a good example I did in jsfiddle here